jculvey/roboto/README.md

   - Cache requests to avoid repeat visits across crawl sessions.
   - Use HTTP Authentication when making requests.

-You can use a custom downloader by adding one via the `crawler.donwloader` function:
+You can use a custom downloader by adding one via the `crawler.downloader` function:

 ```js